akshayabduk/smartcalc-voice-171/kotlin_frontend/README.md

   :app:installDebug
 ```

-Then search for "Sample Declarative Gradle Android App" and launch app to see a hello world message.
+Then search for "Sample Declarative Gradle Android App" and launch app to see the calculator.